Quantum machine learning: Quantum learning theory

 A natural model of passive learning is Valiant's probably approximately correct (PAC) learning.
 Here the learner receives random examples (x,c(x)), where x is distributed according to some unknown distribution D. The learner's goal is to output a hypothesis function h such that h(x)=c(x) with high probability when x is drawn according to D. The learner has to be able to produce such an 'approximately correct' h for every D and every target concept c in its concept class.
 We can consider replacing the random examples by potentially more powerful quantum examples $\sum_x \sqrt{D(x)}|x,c(x)\rangle$.
 In the PAC model (and the related agnostic model), this doesn't significantly reduce the number of examples needed: for every concept class, classical and quantum sample complexity are the same up to constant factors.
 However, for learning under some fixed distribution D, quantum examples can be very helpful, for example for learning DNF under the uniform distribution.
 When considering time complexity, there exist concept classes that can be PAC-learned efficiently by quantum learners, even from classical examples, but not by classical learners (again, under plausible complexity-theoretic assumptions).

 This passive learning type is also the most common scheme in supervised learning: a learning algorithm typically takes the training examples fixed, without the ability to query the label of unlabelled examples.
 Outputting a hypothesis h is a step of induction.
 Classically, an inductive model splits into a training and an application phase: the model parameters are estimated in the training phase, and the learned model is applied an arbitrary many times in the application phase.
 In the asymptotic limit of the number of applications, this splitting of phases is also present with quantum resources.

 Implementations and experiments

 The earliest experiments were conducted using the adiabatic D-Wave quantum computer, for instance, to detect cars in digital images using regularized boosting with a nonconvex objective function in a demonstration in 2009.
-Many experiments followed on the same architecture, and leading tech companies have shown interest in the potential of quantum machine learning for future technological implementations.
+Many experiments followed on the same architecture, and leading tech companies have shown interest in the potential of QML for future technological implementations.
 In 2013, Google Research, NASA, and the Universities Space Research Association launched the Quantum Artificial Intelligence Lab which explores the use of the adiabatic D-Wave quantum computer.
 A more recent example trained a probabilistic generative models with arbitrary pairwise connectivity, showing that their model is capable of generating handwritten digits as well as reconstructing noisy images of bars and stripes and handwritten digits.